 Uber has become synonymous with the new rideshare model that is taking Chicago and the rest of the country by storm.
 But as more residents turn to Uber instead of public transportation, the likelihood of being involved in an Uber accident increases.
 Anyone who uses Uber, or is thinking about doing so in the future, should understand the laws and policies that govern it.
 If you’ve been hurt, you need an aggressive ridesharing accident attorney who understands how to get the most compensation possible.

-Turn to Hale & Monico.
-We represent car accident victims, including those who have been injured while using Uber.
+Hale & Monico represents car accident victims, including those who have been injured while using Uber.
 Our dedicated team will review the details of your Uber accident and let you know what legal options you may have.

 Uber is a technology platform that relies primarily on smartphone apps to help people find rides.
 A user downloads the app onto his or her phone and uses it in cities where the service is available (including Chicago).
 Instead of having to hail a cab or find a bus stop that fits your schedule, Uber is on-demand.
 So when you need a ride, you put in a request for one through the app, which then contacts the nearest available driver.
 You can track how close your driver is as well.
 The app will also provide other useful information such as the name of the driver and type of vehicle he or she is driving.

-What Makes Uber Different From Other Forms Of Transportation?
+What Makes Uber Different From Other Forms Of Transportation in Chicago?

 Buses, taxi cabs, trains, and other forms of public and private transportation are regulated as transportation entities.
 These regulations exist to promote passenger safety.
 Suing the responsible entity can be difficult, especially with respect to public transportation.